lowleveldesign/debug-recipes/guides/diagnosing-dotnet-apps.md

 Note that this will no longer work for .NET 4, it uses in a different folder to store GAC files (**c:\windows\microsoft.net\assembly**) and that folder does not have the same kind of shell extension.
 Thus, you can see the raw content of it.
 However, you should not directly use it.

 It is best to use **gacutil** to manipulate GAC content.
-Though it’s possible to install assembly in both GAC folders as stated here: <http://stackoverflow.com/questions/7095887/registering-the-same-version-of-an-assembly-but-with-different-target-frameworks>, but I would not consider it a good practice as framework tools can’t deal with it. .NET GAC settings are stored under the registry key: HKLM\Software\Microsoft\Fusion.
+Though it’s possible to install assembly in both GAC folders as stated [here](http://stackoverflow.com/questions/7095887/registering-the-same-version-of-an-assembly-but-with-different-target-frameworks), but I would not consider it a good practice as framework tools can’t deal with it. .NET GAC settings are stored under the registry key: HKLM\Software\Microsoft\Fusion.

 #### Find assembly in cache